fruch/pytest-elk-reporter/README.md

 '
 ```

-For more info on this elasticsearch feature check their [index documention](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#index-creation)
+For more info on this Elasticsearch feature check their [index documention](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#index-creation)

 ## Usage